The Lost Leonardo: Synopsis

-The film opens by introducing two American art dealers, Alexander Parish and Robert Simon, who buy a painting titled "After Leonardo" at a 2005 auction in New Orleans for $1,175.
+The opening introduces two American art dealers, Alexander Parish and Robert Simon, who buy a painting titled "After Leonardo" at a 2005 auction in New Orleans for $1,175.
 Both think the work is a "sleeper", a painting by a much better artist than is realized, although neither considers it to be by Leonardo.
 They show it to the New York art restorer Dianne Modestini, who cleans away the overpainting and discovers that the position of a thumb has moved (i.e. pentimento), suggesting the painting is an original.
 She also finds that the lips are drawn with no line, a technique common to other paintings by Leonardo, which she takes as a sign that the painting is indeed his work.
 Modestini completes an extensive restoration of the work that lasts from 2005 to 2013.
 Parish and Simon engage art dealer Warren Adelson.

 In 2008, they present the work to a curator at the National Gallery, Luke Syson, who asks five Leonardo experts including Maria Teresa Fiorio and Martin Kemp to view the picture.
 Syson is ambiguous about whether they authenticated it, and Fiorio says she did not authenticate it.
 In 2011, Syson controversially includes it in a National Gallery exhibition of Leonardo's works with the label, "by Leonardo da Vinci".
 Sotheby's are immediately engaged to sell the painting, asking $200 million, but find little interest.
 Professor Bernd Lindemann of the Gemäldegalerie, Berlin, declined it, saying: "Most of the painting is a remake and this was, for me, the argument to say, 'No, this is not a painting for the Gemäldegalerie'".
 The Leonardo expert Frank Zöllner says: "You have the old parts of the painting which are original—these are by pupils—and the new parts of the painting, which look like Leonardo, but they are by the restorer.
 In some part, it's a masterpiece by Dianne Modestini".
 Modestini declines to disclose her financial interest, saying: "He [Simon] paid me generously".